emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

 > In InnoDB, each record in a secondary index contains the primary key columns for the row, as well as the columns specified for the secondary index.
 InnoDB uses this primary key value to search for the row in the clustered index.

-In other words, we could say that every secondary index is a "spanning" index that includes the primary key, similar to [multiple-column indexes](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).
+In other words, every secondary index in InnoDB is a ["covering" index](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_covering_index) that includes the primary key, similar to [multiple-column indexes](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).

-So when we order by the `weight` secondary index, MySQL will first use that to look up the primary key, and will then use the primary key to fetch the row.
+So when we order by the `weight` secondary index, MySQL will first use the secondary index to look up the primary key, and will then look up the primary key in the clustered index in order to fetch the row.

 The only reason the high-offset queries above are slow is that we are requesting columns that require MySQL to fetch the entire row.
-If we only wanted the primary key then the lookup is much faster:
+If we only wanted the primary key then the lookup is much faster because the query is only returning columns "covered" in the index:

 ```shell
 mysql> SELECT id FROM messages ORDER BY weight LIMIT 1 OFFSET 999999;
 1 row in set (0.14 sec)
 ```

-With a clever join to a subquery we can get MySQL to fetch only our result rows and _not_ all the rows preceding it:
+We can construct a subquery that only hits the secondary index to find our desired rows, and then use the results of that to hit the clustered index and fetch the rows.
+This stops MySQL from fetching thousands of rows it will discard:

 ```shell
 mysql> SELECT * FROM messages ORDER BY weight LIMIT 1 OFFSET 100000;